JudytaOJ/WhereNow/README.md

 <br><br>
 <h3><span style="vertical-align: middle;">🔒</span> Notice</h3>

+© All rights reserved.

 This project is intended for educational purposes only and is meant solely for the personal use of the author.
-No permission is granted to copy, distribute, or use the source code in other projects.
+No permission is granted to copy, distribute, modify, or use the source code in any other projects.